jackseabolt/Ghostbusters-Swift-Game/README.md

 # Download Xcode from the iTunes store
 # Open file in Xcode
-# run the game in the xcode simulator by clicking the play button
+# Run the game in the Xcode simulator by clicking the play button

 ```